DoCortes/DoCortes/README.md

-- I'm currently exploring options of the Lexicon Projects using Quasar Framework.
+- I'm currently exploring options for the Lexicon Projects using Quasar Framework.